hatsyjs/http-header-value/README.md

 Flattens HTTP header value items by extracting their parameters.

-The result is an items collection containing original `items`, as well as their parameters.
+The result is an item collection containing original `items`, as well as their parameters.

 Recursively places `items` and their parameters to result map in their original order, and:
 - prefers named items over unnamed ones,